 Casa Rossa Townhouse Sulmona

 Casa Rossa is located within the walls of the historic centre of Sulmona which offers a large range of shops and fine restaurants and cafe bars, all within a one minute walk from the house.
 The house is fully equipped for the complete self-catering holiday.
-It has everything you may need to make your holiday a success with a well equipped modern kitchen but also things like, hair dryers, picnic blanket, beach towels, cool box etc. Guests are met on arrival and there is also a welcome pack of basic foods and wine.
-Free parking is less than three minutes away.
+It has everything you may need to make your holiday a success with a well equipped modern kitchen but also things like, hair dryers, picnic blanket, beach towels, cool box etc. Guests are met on arrival .
+Free parking is less than three minutes away and free internet.

 Why the owner chose a home in this location

 After spending time looking around Italy we fell in love Abruzzo and the beautiful walled town of Sulmona.
 The Abruzzo region has so much to offer the holiday makers who want to experience the real Italian culture.
 The Gran Sasso & Maiella Mountains both have a mass expanse of National Parks to explore which offer numerous leisure activities including walking, rock climbing, skiing, swimming, horse-riding, bird watching, exploring ancient villages, monuments and churches, wine tasting and eating delicious local produce.
 And on the edge of the Maiella National Park with soaring peaks and incredible wild life including bears and wolfs.
 Here the sightseeing views are breath-taking of the Abruzzo region at its best.
 Sulmona is a small city walled boutique town offering the best of Italy.

 By Air - Pescara Airport is the nearest 1 hour drive.
 Ryanair offers low cost flights from Stansted.
 There are two airports in Rome which are 2 hours drive away.
 Ciampino is slightly closer and Easy Jet and Ryanair both service this airport.